The Most Magical Tool in my Parent Toolkit

 General Parenting

-Parent coaching sessions typically involve:
+Coaching sessions typically involve:

 One question parents often ask is: “Shouldn’t my child be the one in therapy?”
 It’s a reasonable question, and for certain concerns, direct child therapy is absolutely appropriate.
-However, a substantial body of research demonstrates that for many behavioural and emotional challenges—particularly in younger children—parent-focused interventions produce significant, lasting improvements in child outcomes.
+However, a substantial body of research demonstrates that for many behavioural and emotional challenges, particularly in younger children, parent-focused interventions produce significant, lasting improvements in child outcomes.

 According to evidence-based parent training interventions, parenting-focused approaches consistently demonstrate effectiveness for reducing disruptive behaviour, improving compliance, and strengthening the parent-child bond.
 Meta-analyses examining parent-based interventions have documented moderate to strong effect sizes across multiple domains, including behavioural management, anxiety reduction, and overall family functioning.